foolin/golem-lang/docs/tutorial.md

 println(a);
 ```

+As you might expect, the value of a const variable cannot be changed.

 `let` and `const` are statements -- they do not return a value.
 Assignments, on the
 other, *are* expressions: